arbnor99/MyProjects/README.md

-# oneschool
+# MyProjects
-I created a course WebSite using Laravel.
-Admin and the teachers can log in and manae the course, where admin has more controll then teachers.
+Here are some projects that I made using HTML, CSS, Bootstrap, JS, jQuery, PHP and Laravel